scorbetta/CORTEZ/README.md

 # Introduction
 The CORTEZ repository contains design files and tools for the CORTEZ chip.
-This is a digital implementation of a simple Neural Network for characters recognition.
+This is a digital implementation of a simple Neural Network for symbols recognition.
 The CORTEZ chip is meant to be used as a testbed for MPW-driven ASICs.

 ## Overview
+The CORTEZ design implements a simple neural network for pattern recognition of symbols laid out on an input square noisy grid.
+It makes use of bipolar inputs and outputs, similar to the Madaline.
-The CORTEZ design implements a back-propagation neural network that recognizes vowels in a noisy input.
-The general architecture consists of one hidden layer and one output layer.
-The training is based on the back-propagation algorithm using a piece-wise approximation of the hyperbolic tangent function as activation layer.
-The digital design is based on fixed-point rather than floating-point to simplify the design and reduce costs (area).
+However, since the Madaline's activation function is non-differentiable and has a poor training algorithm, this network makes us of a more general back-propagation algorithm.
+The activation function is a piece-wise designed approximation of the hyperbolic tangent.
+The digital design is based on fixed-point rather than floating-point to simplify the design and reduce area.

 ## Design versions
 Different design versions solve different problems, called boulders.
 The following table reports the